 One day I got tired of my flared ribs as my anxiety increased, my posture degraded, and my confidence shattered.
 I was overwhelmed by the constant thoughts of what people thought of me.

 On top of that, I started to get some irritating chest and shoulder pains.
 I felt awful about my rib flare because I believed it was a rare deformity.
-I know how you feel deep inside because I went through the same situation in my teenage years.
-I always felt embarrassed and got terrible social anxiety.

 Information About Rib Flare Was Scarce